I beg to move,

 The answers to those questions are crucial to ensuring transparency, and they are the key to ensuring that there are no repeats of this mishandling in any future processes.
 It is increasingly clear that we need a long- term review of the assessment methods used to award qualifications, including the possibility of more coursework, and systematic—

-This has been a really important debate and at its heart is the question of public confidence in the Government’s handling of GCSEs, A-levels and NVQs this year.
+This has been a really important debate, and at its heart is the question of public confidence in the Government’s handling of GCSEs, A-levels and NVQs this year.
 Clearly, feelings are running high on this issue, and I pay tribute to the students, their families and the teachers who faced months of uncertainty after the Secretary of State announced back in March that the exam regulator, Ofqual, and the exam boards would work with teachers to provide grades to students whose exams would not take place in the summer.

 I regret that I will not be able to mention every single person who has spoken in today’s debate, but there have been some important contributions from all parts of the House.
 I begin by thanking my hon.
-Friend the Member for Stretford and Urmston (Kate Green), the shadow Secretary of State for Education, for opening the debate.
+Friend the Member for Stretford and Urmston (Kate Green), the shadow Secretary of State, for opening the debate.
 The right hon.
 Member for Harlow (Robert Halfon) spoke about just how badly BTEC results were handled and made the important point that we should value vocational qualifications as much as academic ones.
 I was concerned to hear my hon.
 Friend the Member for Poplar and Limehouse (Apsana Begum) say that she has constituents contacting her now to say that those results still have not been given to some of her constituents.
 My hon.
 Friend the Member for Birmingham, Yardley (Jess Phillips) made an emotional plea that this fiasco never be repeated.

 My hon.
 Friend the Member for Liverpool, Wavertree (Paula Barker) spoke of how students in her constituency have had no choice but to defer going to university because of the Government’s failure.
 My hon.
 Friend the Member for Luton North (Sarah Owen) spoke about the devastating impact that the fiasco has had on her constituents and spoke of hearts broken and dreams in tatters.
 My hon.
 Friend the Member for Coventry North West (Taiwo Owatemi) told of how young people’s mental health will have been impacted by this debacle.
 Indeed, that was illustrated by the contribution from my hon.
 Friend the Member for Batley and Spen (Tracy Brabin), who described one such case as a Kafkaesque nightmare.

 The hon.
-Member for Meon Valley (Mrs Drummond) asked the interesting question of whether we need GCSEs anymore.
+Member for Meon Valley (Mrs Drummond) asked the interesting question of whether we need GCSEs any more.
 My hon.
 Friend the Member for York Central (Rachael Maskell) said that she had expected to see contrition, learning and urgent action, and she spoke of the importance of a recovery curriculum.
 My hon.
 Friend the Member for Stockport (Navendu Mishra) spoke of constituents missing out on their chosen universities and colleges because of the Government’s failures, and my hon.
 Friend the Member for Bristol South (Karin Smyth) spoke of just how difficult it was with Government guidance coming out in fits and starts.
 She also called for clarity on how we use Ofsted.

 This Government have presided over a summer of chaos, incompetence and confusion.
 Even the Secretary of State acknowledged on 1 September that the situation with exams had caused students